Database Usage

 sqlite3 run_tests.db

-After executing some tests, a table named unit_test_generation_attempts
+After executing some tests, a table named `unit_test_generation_attempts` will be created.

 Copy